 OT 610.
 Play/Leisure - The exploration of play/leisure as a primary performance area of occupational therapy.
 Laboratory experience in play/leisure skills evaluation and training for the physically, mentally, and cognitively disabled.
 This course emphasizes evaluation and training with a life-span perspective.
-Strategies that promote adaptation to disabilities and that increase role independence include: using play/leisure activities in therapeutic intervention, adapting media and play/leisure tasks to specific disabling conditions.
+Strategies that promote adaptation to disabilities and that increase role independence include: using play/leisure tasks to specific disabling conditions.
 Offered spring term each year.
 Two semester hours.